haohuhh/haohuhh.github.io/_teaching/aemetrics.md

 location: "Beijing, China"
 ---

-This course aims to teach students basic applied econometrics method like RCT, DiD, IV, Heckit, and other related methods.
+This course aims to teach students basic applied econometrics methods like RCT, DiD, IV, Heckit, and other related topics.
 The stata tutorials focus on replication and data cleaning methods.

 Tutorials
 ------